canonical/robotics-actions-workflows/README.md

 Caller may also use self-hosted runners using the `runs-on` option (e.g. `['ubuntu-latest', 'self-hosted']`)

-The resulting snap(s) is then uploaded as an artifact.
+The resulting snap(s) is then uploaded as an artifact prefixed with `workflow-build-snap-`.

 #### Options